 Our primary focus in making investments may differ from that of many of the investment funds, accounts or other investment vehicles that are or have been managed by our Advisers.
-We cannot assure you that we will replicate the historical results achieved by other investment funds managed by our Advisers, and we caution you that our investment returns could be substantially lower than the returns achieved by them in prior periods.
+We cannot assure stockholders that we will replicate the historical results achieved by other investment funds managed by our Advisers, and our investment returns could be substantially lower than the returns achieved in prior periods.
 Additionally, all or a portion of the prior results may have been achieved in particular market conditions which may never be repeated.
 Moreover, current or future market volatility and regulatory uncertainty may have an adverse impact on our future performance.